NIPSCO Rate Hike (2019)

-For the second time in 3 years, NIPSCO has filed for another rate hike at the Indiana Utility Regulatory Commission (IURC).
+On October 31, 2018, for the second time in 3 years, NIPSCO has filed for another rate hike (Cause Number 45159) at the Indiana Utility Regulatory Commission (IURC).
 NIPSCO monthly electric bills have already increased nearly 26% over the last ten years, and nearly 40% over the last twenty years.
 At the same time, Hoosier households struggle with declining and stagnant wages and significant increases in the cost of energy, health care, food, and other necessities.
 Enough is enough!

 NIPSCO wants to increase the fixed monthly charge on your bill from $14 to $17!